-Vitamin C is a necessary substance for normal growth and health of cells and tissues.
+Vitamin C is a substance necessary for the normal growth and health of cells and tissues.

-It is a micronutrient, a molecule requested by the body in small quantities, but it seems essential for its well-being.
+It is a micronutrient, i.e. a molecule required by the body in small quantities, but which is essential for its well-being.

-Unfortunately, it is impossible to store it, being a water-soluble vitamin its daily quantity excess is easily eliminated from our body throughout the urine.
+Unfortunately, it is not possible to store it, being a water-soluble vitamin, because the excess daily amount is easily eliminated from our body through urine.

-- counteracts the damage caused by free radicals, considered one of the main causes of cellular aging process
+- counteracts the damage caused by free radicals, considered one of the main culprits in the cellular aging process.

-- helps to absorb the iron present in foods, especially from vegetable-based ones.
+- helps to absorb the iron present in foods, especially those of a vegetable nature.

-From which foods can we extract this very important Vitamin?
+From which foods can we extrapolate this very important Vitamin?

-Vegetables such as Peppers, Cabbage, Spinach and Green Leafy Vegetables, Tomatoes and Pumpkin.
+Vegetables such as Peppers, Cabbage, Spinach and Leafy Greens, Tomatoes and Pumpkin.

-It is important to remember that the fresher these foods are, the higher the level of Vitamin C is present in them: recent studies have shown that, the longer is the storage time of fruits and vegetables, the more the levels of Vitamin C present in these foods tend to decrease.
-It is also proved that some styles of cooking cause the loss of this precious Vitamin.
+It is important to remember that the fresher these foods are, the higher the level of Vitamin C present in them: recent studies have in fact demonstrated that, the longer the storage time of fruit and vegetables, the more the levels of Vitamin C present in these foods tend to to decrease.
+IS it has also been shown that even some types of cooking cause the loss of this precious vitamin.

-Green light therefore to seasonal fruit and vegetables, preferably eaten fresh and raw.
+Green light then to seasonal fruit and vegetables, better if eaten fresh and raw.

-There are also different types of supplements containing Vitamin C, to be taken especially in periods of severe stress or fatigue or during seasonal changes.
-Of course, they are only effective if placed in a routine of a complete and healthy diet, not if they are considered a substitute for a balanced diet rich in nutrients and vitamins.
+There are also different types of supplements containing Vitamin C, to be taken especially in periods of severe stress or tiredness or during the change of season.
+Naturally they are effective only if inserted in a context of complete and healthy nutrition, not if considered substitutes for a balanced diet, rich in nutrients and vitamins.

-Vitamin C, known as Ascorbic Acid, is a powerful antioxidant used in cosmetics for its ability to counteract the effects of skin aging, both intrinsic and extrinsic.
-This ability is attributable to the strong antioxidant and photoprotective properties of Ascorbic Acid.
+Vitamin C, known as Ascorbic Acid, is a powerful antioxidant used in the cosmetic field for its ability to counteract the effects of skin aging, both intrinsic and extrinsic.
+This ability is attributable to the marked antioxidant and photoprotective properties of Ascorbic Acid.

 Vitamin C is present on the skin in very low quantities.
-Among its innumerable functions skin lightening stands out, thanks to its inhibitory activity against the synthesis of tyrosine, a precursor molecule of melanin.
-Its anti-inflammatory properties are also known, especially in cases of erythema from prolonged exposure to the sun.
+Among its innumerable functions, that of skin lightening stands out, by virtue of its inhibitory activity against the synthesis of tyrosine, a precursor molecule of melanin.
+Its anti-inflammatory properties are also known, especially in cases of rashes from prolonged exposure to the sun.

-Fighting the effects of aging, vitamin C also intervenes at another level: skin relaxation.
-In fact, it plays a key role in maintaining the optimal density of collagen in the dermis: biochemical studies have shown that it acts as a co-factor for lysine and proline hydroxylase, two essential enzymes in the biosynthesis of collagen.
+In combating the effects of aging, vitamin C also intervenes at another level: sagging skin.
+In fact, it plays a key role in maintaining optimal collagen density in the dermis: biochemical studies have shown that it acts as a co-factor for lysine and proline hydroxylase, two essential enzymes in collagen biosynthesis.

 Here are some of our products containing Vitamin C: